nomemory/andreinc-site/_posts/2022-04-10-a-blog-that-is-a-single-executable-binary.md

 #  Adding a new blog post to the sample blog

-For adding new content to the blog, there's no need to touch the `microblog.c` source-code.
+There's no need to touch the `microblog.c` source-code for adding new content to the blog.

 We start by creating a new file in the `./cnt` folder called `jimihendrix`: